 Azoospermia Treatment In Ayurveda

-Azoospermia is commonly called as “ no sperm count”, is a male infertility.
+Azoospermia is commonly called “ no sperm count”, is male infertility.
 It may be defined as the complete lack of sperm in the ejaculate of a male.
 Azoospermia occurs in 5% of infertile men.
 If a man is suffering from no sperm count, then one or both of two conditions may be present.

-1) The problem in the sperm production.
+1) The problem in sperm production.

 2) There is a blockage in the duct that hampers the production of sperm, although normal and cannot reach the ejaculate properly.

-It is essential to look the medical problems of the patient, such as exposures, past surgery record and family history.
+It is essential to look at the medical problems of the patient, such as exposures, past surgery record and family history.
 These are all undertaken to help define the cause of Azoospermia.
 Then, a brief examination of the patient is performed, blood tests are taken that consists of the examination of testosterone and follicle stimulating hormone ( FSH ), fourth, if two smaples of semen are taken.
 With each of the sample, a standard semen analysis is performed and if no sperm are found, then the semen sample undergoes further analysis in which the sample is “ spun “ down in a centrifuge to concentrate small numbers of sperm at the bottom of the tube.
 The left sample is examined thoroughly for sperm by an experienced lab technician.
 If there is a finding that 10 sperm or even 1 sperm is present in the left semen, then condition of reproductive tract analysis is disapproved.

 Causes for Azoospermia